-The State of New York has legalized medical marijuana in 2014 with Senate Bill S7923, and it was implemented in January 2016.
+The State of New York legalized medical marijuana in 2014 with Senate Bill S7923, and it was implemented in January 2016.
 Since that time, this controversial and misunderstood plant has helped thousands of patients.
 While many people believe that individuals should have the right to choose if they want to use this product, others push for stiffer fines and penalties for using something that has been proven less harmful than tobacco or alcohol.
-While the debate rages on, legislators made a landmark decision to put the lives and well being of chronic or critically ill patients above that of marijuana naysayers.
+While the debate rages on, legislators made a landmark decision to put the lives and wellbeing of chronic or critically ill patients above that of marijuana naysayers.

 Under New York’s Compassionate Use Act, individuals who have been diagnosed with one or more debilitating or life-threatening conditions can legally purchase medical cannabis products from a registered dispensary once qualified by a licensed marijuana doctor.